Enhancing Long-term RAG Chatbots with Psychological Models of Memory Importance and Forgetting: System Overview

 \subsection{Response Generation}

-As depicted in Figure~\ref{fig: response_generation}, the response generation process consists of two main parts: the retrieval part and the concatenation of various information to provide to the LLM.
+As depicted in Figure~\ref{fig: response_generation}, the response generation process consists of two main parts: the retrieval part and prompt construction via concatenation of key information (context, summary, and memory).
 We provide a detailed explanation of the retrieval method, as it is central to the RAG chatbots.